BryanWilhite/Blog/presentation/entry/2016/2016-11-21-installed-choco-exe-on-the-azure-vm.md

 See the log for details (C:\ProgramData\chocolatey\logs\chocolatey.log).
 Failures
  - git.install (exited 1) - git.install not uninstalled.
 An error occurred during uninstall:
- Unable to uninstall 'git.install 2.10.1' because 'git 2.10.1' depends on it.

-I see now that I should have used the `--force` command-line option.
+ Unable to uninstall 'git.install 2.10.1' because 'git 2.10.1' depends on it.I see now that I should have used the `--force` command-line option.
 To make matters worse, my uninstall command above apparently installed *all* versions of `git`.
 So I was forced to reinstall `git` to see it listed as a locally-installed package.

 Today, Chocolatey is not a sweet experience—especially for any package paired with an `*.install `package.
-All of the unpaired packages were uninstalled as expected and this is list of locally installed packages:
+All of the unpaired packages were uninstalled as expected and this is list of locally installed packages:Chocolatey v0.10.3

-Chocolatey v0.10.3
 7zip.install 16.02.0.20160811
 autohotkey.portable 1.1.24.02
 autoit.commandline 3.3.14.2